Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: The Proto-Kasner Region

 For the scalar field $\phi$, there will exist coefficients $C_{JK}(\epsilon)$ and $C_{YK}(\epsilon)$ obeying, for $C_J(\epsilon)$ and $C_Y(\epsilon)$ as in Proposition \ref{prop:oscillation_phi}, the estimates $|C_{JK}(\epsilon) - C_J(\epsilon)| + |C_{YK}(\epsilon) - C_Y(\epsilon)| \leq D_{PK}\epsilon^2 \log(\epsilon^{-1})$, such that for all $s\in \mathcal{PK}$:

 Moreover, the following upper bounds for $\phi$ and $\dot{\phi}$ are satisfied for all $s \in \mathcal{PK}$:

 \end{proposition}

-\begin{remark} Both the statement and the proof of Proposition \ref{prop:oscillation+} will show large similarities to Proposition \ref{prop:oscillation} in Section \ref{sec:oscillations}.
-One notes, however, that in order to obtain optimal error estimates it is required to adjust the quantities $\xi_0$ and $\omega_0$, which are defined as the values of certain quantities evaluated at $s = s_O = 50 s_{lin}$, to the quantities $\xi_K$ and $\omega_K$, which are the values of the same quantities but evaluated at $s = s_{PK}$ instead. \end{remark}
+\begin{rmk} Both the statement and the proof of Proposition \ref{prop:oscillation+} will show large similarities to Proposition \ref{prop:oscillation} in Section \ref{sec:oscillations}.
+One notes, however, that, in order to obtain the necessary error estimates, such as those of Lemma~\ref{lem:pk_geometry}, the quantities $\xi_0$ and $\omega_0$, which are defined as the values of certain quantities evaluated at $s = s_O$, to the quantities $\xi_K$ and $\omega_K$, which are the values of the same quantities but evaluated at $s = s_{PK}$ instead. \end{rmk}